 Brittney paid tribute to her wife on Instagram in June 2020, noting that she will “never forget” the day she met Cherelle at Baylor.

 “You tapped me on my shoulder and told me I took your milkshake (still up for debate lol) and I was immediately blown away at your beauty!” she wrote.
 “You had no idea but I knew you were the one for me baby.
 You stuck by my side at the lowest and at the highest!”

 How long have they been married?

 Brittney and Cherelle got married in 2019, according to Us Weekly.
-So, they’ve been married for about three years.
+So, they’ve been married for about four years.

 Before that, Brittney was married to fellow WNBA player Glory Johnson back in 2015.
 Their wedding was featured in The New York Times "Vows" column, but the romance did not last.
 Griner filed for an annulment only 28 days after they got married, per USA Today.
 Johnson had announced she was pregnant via sperm donation the day before.

 The annulment was not granted, and the couple remained married until their divorce was finalized in 2016, TMZ reported.